OttaDo

 After discussing, we came to the conclusion of using three of the main principles to incorporate into this new todo app.
 We ended up using different terminology for the principle that would still get the same idea across.

-My first sitemap iteration would have the users open the app and be presented with a random task they had entered previously.
+first sitemap iteration would have the users open the app and be presented with a random task they had entered previously.
 If no task were available, they needed to go through the mind dump section.
 Then if they want to right away, they could go and organize it into a category and then define the task.
 That was how it was originally laid out, but the UI was considered to not be very strong and needed some improvement.

 From here on, I will be talking through my second iteration of this project.
 However, I will have links to my first iteration throughout this case study.